-Regular Expressions A Regular Expression is a formal definition of a search pattern, which can be used to match specific characters, words or patterns of characters.
-For the sake of simplicity, the Code Editor's 'find and replace' mechanism supports only a subset of the standard Regular Expression grammar.
-Text in the 'Find what' and 'Replace with' fields is only interpreted as a Regular Expression if the 'Use Regular Expressions' checkbox is selected in the 'Find and Replace' dialog.
-Metasequences If the 'Use Regular Expressions' checkbox is selected, most characters in the 'Find what' field are treated as literals (that is, they match only themselves).
-The exceptions are called metasequences ; each metasequence recognized in the Code Editor 'Find and Replace' dialog is described in this table: • \< - Indicates that the text is the start of a word; for example: \ <cat catastrophe and cataclysm, but not concatenate</cat> • \> - Indicates that the text is the end of a word; for example: hat\> is matched to that and chat , but not hate • () - Indicates alternative single characters that can be matched - the characters can be specific (chr) or in an alphabetical or numerical range (a-m); for example: (hc) at is matched to hat and cat but not bat , and (a-m) Class is matched to any name in the range aClass-mClass • (^) - Indicates alternative single characters that should be excluded from a match - the characters can be specific (^chr) or in an alphabetical or numerical range (^a-m); for example: (^hc) at is matched to rat and bat , but hat and cat are excluded, and (^a-m) Class is matched to any name in the range nClass to zClass , but aClass to mClass are excluded • ^ - Matches the start of a line • \$ - Matches the end of a line • - Matches the preceding character (or character set) 0 or more times; for example: bat is matched to bt , bat , baat , baaat and so on, and b(ea) t is matched to bt , bet , bat , beet , baat and so on • + - Matches the preceding character (or character set) 1 or more times; for example: ba+t is matched to bat , baat and baaat but not bt , and b(ea) +t is matched to bet , bat , beet and baat but not bt If a single character metasequence is preceded by a backslash (\) it is treated as a literal character: $c(at)$ matches $c(at)$ as the brackets are treated literally.
+If the 'Use Regular Expressions' checkbox is selected, most characters in the 'Find what' field are treated as literals (that is, they match only themselves).

+The exceptions are called metasequences; each metasequence recognized in the Code Editor 'Find and Replace' dialog is described in this table:

+- \< Indicates that the text is the start of a word; for example: \<cat is matched to catastrophe and cataclysm, but not concatenate - \> Indicates that the text is the end of a word; for example: hat\> is matched to that and chat, but not hate - (...)
+Indicates alternative single characters that can be matched the characters can be specific (chr) or in an alphabetical or numerical range (a-m); for example: (hc) at is matched to hat and cat but not bat, and (a-m) Class is matched to any name in the range aClass-mClass - (^...)
+Indicates alternative single characters that should be excluded from a match the characters can be specific (^chr) or in an alphabetical or numerical range (^a-m); for example: (^hc) at is matched to rat and bat, but hat and cat are excluded, and (^a-m) Class is matched to any name in the range nClass to zClass, but aClass to mClass are excluded - ^ Matches the start of a line - \$ Matches the end of a line - Matches the preceding character (or character set) 0 or more times; for example: bat is matched to bt, bat, baat, baaat and so on, and b(ea) t is matched to bt, bet, bat, beet, baat and so on - + Matches the preceding character (or character set) 1 or more times; for example: ba+t is matched to bat, baat and baaat but not bt, and b(ea) +t is matched to bet, bat, beat, beet and baat but not bt

+If a single character metasequence is preceded by a backslash (\) it is treated as a literal character: c\(at\) matches c(at) as the brackets are treated literally.

 When the 'Use Regular Expressions' checkbox is selected, a metasequence helper menu is available to the right of both of the 'Find what' and 'Replace with' fields; selecting a metasequence from this menu inserts the metasequence into the field, replacing or wrapping the currently selected text as appropriate.

+Tagged Regions
-Tagged Regions When 'find and replacing' with Regular Expressions, up to nine sections of the original term can be substituted into the replacement term.
-The metasequences '\(' and '\)' denote the start and the end of a tagged region; the section of the matched text that falls within the tagged region can be included in the replacement text with the metasequence '\n' (where n is the tagged region number

-between 1 and 9).
+When 'find and replacing' with Regular Expressions, up to nine sections of the original term can be substituted into the replacement term.

+The metasequences '(') and '(') denote the start and the end of a tagged region; the section of the matched text that falls within the tagged region can be included in the replacement text with the metasequence '(') (where ') is the tagged region number between 1 and 9).

 For example:

 Find: \((A-Za-z) +\)'s things

-Replace with items that belong to \1

 Original text: These are all Michael's things.

 Replaced text: These are all items that belong to Michael.